kuba20118/Objector/README.md

 https://github.com/andrzejtenus/projektDomanski/tree/master

 ## About
-Application is able to detect objects in pictures.
+Application is able to detect objects from pictures.

 User is able to upload his foto to the application and after clasification results are displayed: